jagi/meteor-astronomy/README.md

 #### Behaviors

 Behaviors are nice way of reusing your code for more than one model.
-If you have similar features in two or more schemas, you should consider creating behavior for such feature.
+If you have similar features in two or more classes, you should consider creating behavior for such feature.
 An example of good behavior can be `createdAt` and `updateAt` fields which should be filled with the current date on document save and on every document update.
 And it's why we've created `Timestamp` behavior for that.

 Behaviors have been implemented as Meteor Astronomy module.
 You can add it to your Meteor project using following command.